The 9 Best SAT Books Recommended for Digital SAT Prep

 Price: About $31 on Amazon

-Erica Meltzer's Ultimate Guide to SAT Grammar clearly articulates the important grammar rules you'll need to know for the SAT Writing section and does a fantastic job getting you used to how the section will look and what kinds of questions you'll be asked on test day.
+Erica Meltzer's Ultimate Guide to SAT Grammar clearly articulates the important grammar rules you'll need to know for SAT Reading and Writing section and does a fantastic job getting you used to how the grammar questions will look and what kinds of questions you'll be asked on test day.

 Pros

 • It breaks down critical skills and grammar rules so you can study them individually.
 By learning the rules of grammar and usage, you'll be able to apply them to practice problems.
-Rather than just choosing an answer that sounds right, Meltzer's book will teach you all the rules you absolutely must know to get a good SAT Writing score.
+Rather than just choosing an answer that sounds right, Meltzer's book will teach you all the rules you absolutely must know.

 Cons